 This article by someone with much worse problems than mine expresses all these feels better than I ever could.
 I’ll wrap with that.

-One reply on “What I don’t talk about.”
+One response to “What I don’t talk about.”

 “faced a social situation unarmored by a job title” dingdingding!
 Perfectly said.